penguinkampus/ComingSoon/README.md

-# ComingSoon
+# UnderConstruction
-Feel free to anyone using this Coming Soon template.
+Feel free to anyone using this Under Construction template.

 ## Getting Started
 To begin using this system, choose one of the following options to get started:
 * Download from my repo
-* Clone the repo: `git clone https://github.com/penguinkampus/ComingSoon.git`
+* Clone the repo: `git clone https://github.com/penguinkampus/UnderConstruction.git`
 * Fork the repo

 ## Bugs and Issues
 Have a bug or an issue with this website?
-[Open a new issue](https://github.com/penguinkampus/ComingSoon/issues) here on GitHub or leave a comment on the [Coming Soon](https://github.com/penguinkampus/ComingSoon).
+[Open a new issue](https://github.com/penguinkampus/UnderConstruction/issues) here on GitHub or leave a comment on the [Under Construction](https://github.com/penguinkampus/UnderConstruction).

 ## Creator
-**Coming Soon** was modified by **[Muhammad Iqbal Pamungkas](https://me.suaiq.com/)**
+**Under Construction** was modified by **[Muhammad Iqbal Pamungkas](https://me.suaiq.com/)**

 ## System Requirements:
 - Nginx, MariaDB/Mysql, Php 5.6 or newer